facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 What is a financial plan?

 A financial plan is a document, delivered on paper and electronically, that serves as a road map for your financial life.
 It provides an analysis of your current circumstances and a set of easy-to-understand recommendations to help you achieve your financial goals.
-At New Phase Financial, financial plans are developed following an industry- standard process laid out by the Certified Financial Board and other industry institutions.
-For information on the financial planning process, please click here.
+At New Phase Financial, financial plans are developed following an industry-standard process laid out by the Certified Financial Board and other industry institutions.
+For more information on the financial planning process, please click here.

 How does New Phase Financial make money?